 - Development plan: In addition to performance goals, the template should include development plans.
 These outline the skills the employee must build, required learning actions, and resources the organization will provide.

 - Employee comments: A section for employee input encourages self-reflection and ensures the review is a two-way process.
-Staff should be able to record their own perspective on their performance, and acknowledge the feedback they’ve received.
+Staff should be able to record their own perspective on their performance and acknowledge the feedback they’ve received.

-- Confidentiality statement: HR should prepare and include a confidentiality statement in the template to assure employees they’ll keep all the information in the review private and confidential.
+- Confidentiality statement: HR should prepare and include a confidentiality statement in the template to assure employees that they’ll keep all the information in the review private and confidential.
 This will build trust and encourage both staff and managers to provide honest feedback.

 - Signatures and dates: Finally, the template must include a section for signatures from the manager, employee, and HR to confirm the review has taken place, and that all parties have seen the record.

-Free employee review template
+Free employee review template (Word, Excel & PDF)

 Performance review template